 - What results from it?

-By identifying the characteristics of a safe container, this workshop will show you how to create the conditions that bring out young actors’ best work.
+By identifying characteristics of a safe container, this workshop will show you how to create conditions that bring out young actors’ best work.

-Learn how you can support young actors in accessing their rich emotional life and responsive physicality so they can more deeply embody who they are and the role they are playing.
+Learn how to support young actors in accessing their rich emotional life and responsive physicality so they can more deeply embody who they are and the roles they are playing.